Page Updated: Jan 2024

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-Shooting gloves made from rugged, yet sensitive, deerskin for maximum softness, grip, and dexterity.
-Cut long at the cuff to protect wrists.
+These women's shooting gloves are made from rugged, yet sensitive, goatskin for maximum softness, grip and dexterity.
+Cut long at the cuff to protect wrists from scratches.
 Buy Now